OpenRA/OpenRA-Resources/INSTALL.md

 ## Prepare enviroment
-We will use MySQL server even though our framework supports many...
+We will use PostgreSQL server even though our framework supports many...
-That's because this project has some SQL code MySQL specific.
+That's just our preference, so if you deploy it, you can choose any Database you want.
 ### Dependencies:

 ```
 python (version 2)
-python-mysqldb (mysql module)
+python-psycopg2  (postgresql module)
 python-magic
 Django python Web Framework version 1.6
 mono 2.10 +